Best yoga shorts for women

 Top yoga shorts for women for the money

-What you need to know: Because these affordable yoga shorts are breathable and flexible, they’re popular for hot yoga classes.
+What you need to know: Although sold as biker shorts, they’re an excellent choice for yoga as well.

-What you’ll love: The high-rise waist smoothes and flatters.
+What you’ll love: The high-rise waist stays put while you practice yoga.
 The breathable, flexible material keeps wearers cool.
-They’re available in five inseam lengths and over a dozen solid colors.
+They have two convenient side pockets.

-What you should consider: Some wearers felt the size chart was slightly off, so they ordered more than one pair to find the right one.
+What you should consider: Some wearers felt the size chart was slightly off.

 Where to buy: Sold by Amazon